nndda/Theatre/docs/class/dialogue/syntax.md

 Just like Dialogue tags, functions can also be called at specific point in the written Dialogue.
 ```
 Dia:
-    "
-    Let me brighten up the room a little...{d = 1.1}
+    "Let me brighten up the room a little...{d = 1.1}
     {0}
-    there we go.
+    there we go."
-    "

     Background.set_brightness(1.0)
 ```